Tillered Docs

 peers get

-Get details of a specific peer.
-Required scope: urn:tillered:arctic:peers.read
+Get a specific peer by ID.
+Required scope: urn:tillered:arctic:peers.read.

 arctic peers get <peer-id>